morisawausa/QATool/README.md

 ### Tool Updates
 All feature requests and issues of the tool itself are handled in [Github issues](https://github.com/morisawausa/OccQATool/issues).
-The Project [QA Tool Updates](https://github.com/morisawausa/OccQATool/projects/1) provides tracking into each.
+Please tag each issue with relevant labels and with the [QA Tool Updates](https://github.com/morisawausa/OccQATool/projects/1) project.
+This is where issues will be tracked for futher versions of the tool.